soCromp/probable-waddle/README.md

 Simply run `./runexp.sh waterbird 0.9 7` to do an experiment.
 The first argument is the dataset, second argument is the amount of correlation between class and environment and the third argument is the GPU to use.

+The three trained checkpoints used for the paper's results are in experiments/waterbird/pres*.
+To use them, change the `name` variable in runexp.sh to pres1, pres2 or pres3 and comment out the training command (line 16).
+Note that some variance across runs is expected (occurs regardless of sparsification).